 2. Describe any cooperative arrangements your organization has with other agencies, institutions, or organizations for the delivery of adult education and literacy activities.
+Please specify degree of formality for each arrangement described (e.g. purely informal agreement vs. MOA/MOU.)
 How have these collaborations supported your program's goals?